naelstrof/slop/README.md

 eval `slop`
 import -window root -crop $G ~/myimage.png
 ```
+If you don't like ImageMagick's import: Check out [maim](https://github.com/naelstrof/maim) for a better screenshot utility.

 You can see my implementation of slop in a screenshooter here:
 https://gist.github.com/naelstrof/6530959